Clive King: Life and career

-As a popular children's author King was invited to Children's Literature Summer Camps for members of the Puffin Book Club Holidays (predecessor to ATE Superweeks), along with other popular children's authors such as Ian Serraillier and Joan Aiken.
+As a popular children's author King was invited to summer camps for members of the Puffin Book Club Holidays (predecessor to ATE Superweeks), along with other authors such as Ian Serraillier and Joan Aiken.

 King was married twice, had three children and lived in Thurlton, Norfolk.

 Influence

 Clive King acknowledged the influence of his itinerant career on his writing: "Each of the things which I have written has been inspired by a particular place which I have visited or lived in.
 The settings are always as authentic as possible and they determine the action."
-These influences are noticeable in the settings for The Night The Water Came (relief operations on a tropical island), Snakes and Snakes (India) and The 22 Letters (the Middle East).
+This influence is noticeable in the settings of The Night The Water Came (relief operations on a tropical island), Snakes and Snakes (India) and The 22 Letters (the Middle East).

 Hamid of Aleppo

 Hamid of Aleppo (1958), illustrated by Giovannetti, follows the adventures of a Syrian Golden Hamster.
 Hamid has no idea what sort of creature he is.
 The camel tells him he is a desert rat; the tortoise calls him a fat cat without a tail.
 Hamid is busy digging new tunnels in his home in the side of a hill where he unearths many Things.
 When Hamid leaves his tunnel home he brings with him many of the Things he has found there.
 After many travels and encounters with other wayfarers, Hamid digs a tunnel which brings him to the surface in the office of the Director of a Museum, who explains to Hamid that he is a Syrian Golden Hamster and that his Things are relics of antiquity.
 Hamid the Syrian Golden Hamster donates his Things to the Museum and is rewarded.